Ken24T/calls-tally/INSTALLATION.md

 ## 4. First-Time Setup: Adding a User and Setting the Default Email Recipient

-After starting the Call Tracker App for the first time:
+After starting the Touch-Point Tracker for the first time:

 1. **Add a User**
    - Go to the **Users** menu (accessible from the menu bar).